hannahaih/QHack_Project/README.md

 #### $4000 AWS credits

 These credits can be used to finish off your hackathon project on AWS Braket.
-This Power Up is available **independently of whether your team received any Power Ups from the QML Challenges**.
+This Power Up is available *independently of whether your team received any Power Ups from the QML Challenges*.

 **To submit an entry for this Power Up:**
-Your team must open a new Issue on *[this GitHub repo](https://github.com/XanaduAI/QHack/issues/new?assignees=&labels=Power+Up&template=open-hackathon-power-up-entry.md&title=%5BPower+Up%5D+Your+Project+Title)* which describes your (in-progress) hackathon project by **Feb 24 at 12PM EST**.
+Your team must open a new Issue on *[this GitHub repo](https://github.com/XanaduAI/QHack/issues/new?assignees=&labels=Power+Up&template=open-hackathon-power-up-entry.md&title=%5BPower+Up%5D+Your+Project+Title)* which describes your (in-progress) hackathon project by Feb 24 at 12PM EST.

 Specifically, this issue should contain: